 Holland’s Snowmelt System has captured some national attention recently from Runner’s World and The Weather Channel.
-Scroll down to "In the News" to watch the videos.
+Scroll down to watch the videos.

 Since 1988, residents and visitors have enjoyed snow-free streets and sidewalks in downtown Holland throughout the winter season.

 Thanks to the Holland BPW snowmelt system, waste heat from power generation is captured to heat water, which is circulated through 190 miles of tubing laid underneath the pavement and sidewalks, back to the Holland BPW power plant.
 The system pumps over 4,700 gallons of water per minute at 95-degrees and can melt about one inch of snow per hour at 20 degrees Fahrenheit with winds of 10 mph.
 The snowmelt system is a closed system meaning it is circulating the same water over and over again.
 Prior to 2016, the system pulled water from Lake Macatawa.
 By using potable water, the system is less likely to have sediment and should reduce wear on system valves.